There has been a LOT of talk in the media, various forums, twitter, etc, about "herd immunity" in regards to the corona

 I like this analogy because it alludes to some important matters — that the wind does not "look around" for old trees, it simply blows.
 The wind will be harmful or fatal for those trees that are in poor soils, with inadequate water and poor nutrition — trees that we could say have "comorbidities".1

 We know now that the major determinants of disease are psycho-social, which relates to one's nutrition, family support etc. (social situation), community support, positive beliefs, etc (psychological health).
-The forest analogy fits the known factors in disease — poor nutrition (soil), a lone tree out on its own that lacks the protective wind-dampening effect of forests (lack of social support). in other words to enjoy good health, and immunity to disease, people would best improve their "psycho-social" environment by engaging mindfulness and ease (to offset dis-ease → disease), social engagement and support, positive belief-system, purpose and meaning, healthy diet (organic veges, vitamins, clean water), good physical environment (shelter, sanitation) and they'd naturally ward off infections, including Covid-19, as Nature intended.
+The forest analogy fits the known factors in disease — poor nutrition (soil), a lone tree out on its own that lacks the protective wind-dampening effect of forests (lack of social support).
+In other words to enjoy good health, resilience and naturally acquired immunity to disease, people would best improve their "psycho-social" environment by engaging mindfulness and ease (to offset dis-ease → disease), social engagement and support, positive belief-system, purpose and meaning, healthy diet (organic veges, vitamins, clean water), good physical environment (shelter, sanitation) and they'd naturally ward off infections, including Covid-19, as Nature intended.

 The talk of "herd immunity" all points to a lack of understanding that the biome, environments and populations within which we live, are all part of a global "self-organizing system" (some call Gaia).

 The SOS (self organizing system2) in which disease is in reality a dis-ease within the system, will be corrected by a "strong wind" blowing through the populace.

 It behooves those who are fearful of getting the virus to pay particular attention to their belief-system, their nutrition, and other psycho-social factors that are primary to their wellbeing and health.
 In particular, to analyze the nine factors common to those who overcome terminal cancer, as a signpost of what factors are important to health and wellbeing.